-Spring has sprung and summer is fast approaching.
-Warm weather means the kids can be outdoors (woot, woot).
-My kids love to play, but sometimes it’s hard to get them outside.
 Classic backyard games are a great way to get kids to play outdoors.
 These outdoor play ideas for kids will have them begging to run out and play.
 Warning – playing these games may bring an influx of kids to your yard. 😉 And when cool weather threatens to chase them indoors, some of these can even come inside!

 Classic Backyard Games